Functional Test Automation: Why And How To Do It

 Functional test automation is by no means a universal problem solver or a one-size-fits-all solution.
 Test maintenance takes time and effort, automated test scripts are not always powerful, and don’t deal well with certain types of testing like usability or user interface testing, which usually cannot be automated.
 Moreover, functional automated testing doesn’t always search for bugs effectively – these are the biggest complaints about it.

 But well-designed automated tests are totally different.
 They are not difficult to maintain; they are strong in that they verify the state of the application being tested for aspects significant to the user and to the application itself, and well-designed automated tests can definitely find bugs and speed up the testing process while saving time and money for the whole team.
-So there is definitely a place for automated functional testing in Agile or any other methodology — but only as long as it’s used properly, and the decision to automate your functional tests will benefit your test cycle in one way or another.
+So there is definitely a place for functional automation testing in Agile or any other methodology — but only as long as it’s used properly, and the decision to automate your functional tests will benefit your test cycle in one way or another.

 Additionally, functional automation testing services can be a great alternative to performing quality assurance within the means of your own company.
 If you don’t already have a team experienced in automated functional testing and need to start the project quickly, a reliable tech partner can help you get the results sooner than you expect.